top of page

 The salmon run season is the best time for viewing and photographing Grizzly Bear on the BC Coast so you can be confident you will get incredible photography opportunities.

-Yekwamen remote inlet within the Klahoose First Nation traditional territory and tours are led by Indigenous guides and for this special adventure your local professional photography instructors Chase, Jenni and Tyler.
+Yekwamen remote inlet within the Klahoose First Nation traditional territory and tours are led by Indigenous guides; this special adventure will also be accompanied by your local professional photography instructors: Chase, Jenni and Tyler.

 What's the difference between a regular tour and the photography tour?